MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/observability.md

 Alerts are generated when thresholds are crossed, as detected by your monitoring system.
 Ensure that the thresholds you set generally give you enough time to implement the necessary changes to your workload to avoid degradation or outages.
 You should also implement necessary error handling and catch known errors in your workload to reduce the number of alerts.
 For example, configure retry policies for your actions in cloud flows so a retry is attempted as part of the flow run, and only if repeated retries fail and flow failure is recorded and an alert is sent.

-For detailed guidance on alerting use cases and other considerations, see [Designing a reliable monitoring and alerting strategy](../reliability/monitoring-alerting-strategy.md).
+For detailed guidance on alerting use cases and other considerations, see [Recommendations for designing a reliable monitoring and alerting strategy](../reliability/monitoring-alerting-strategy.md).

 ## Power Platform facilitation